Seraaron/agora/srd/Script Change Tools.md

 **You don't have to explain everything, but try to tell your Peers what's bothering you about a specific piece of content when it comes up during the session.**

 This prevents it from happening again and makes things clearer fro everyone.
-That said, If you are _truly uncomfortable_ detailing the issue, that’s okay too; just identify the specific item that is an issue and add it to the Faciliator's Notes so it doesn't come up again.
+That said, If you are _truly uncomfortable_ detailing the issue, that’s okay too — just identify the specific item that is an issue and add it to the Faciliator's Notes so it doesn't come up again.

 _If you need to talk about it, you can ask for a pause to explain what’s going on, and the other players should listen._ It is also good to discuss any topics that came up during a wrap up or debriefing.
-Remember to respect each other _as friends_, first, in how much you ask of one another; keep in mind that they're probably not professional therapists and should not be treated as such.
-Just try to be generous and forgiving to each other, when mistakes are made, and understanding of each others' limitations.
+Remember to respect each other _as friends_, first, in how much you ask of one another.
+Just try to be generous and forgiving to each other, when mistakes are made, and understanding of each other's limitations.

 During this discussion, if you plan to share anything personal that someone else at the table has listed as a squick or an ick then make sure to warn them so they can make themselves safe first.
 If they need to excuse themselves so you can address the topic, then let them.